yassato/yassato.github.io/cv/CV_YasuhiroSato.md

 | Dimitri Anderfuhren	| Undergraduate | BIO378 program of Univ. of Zurich	| Co-supervisor with PI | *None* |

 ## Teaching experience
 1. September 2021–Present.
-BIO373: Next Generation Sequencing for Evolutionary Functional Genomics, University of Zurich, Switzerland (Role: coordinator, co-instructor, and examiner; No. of participants = 15)
+BIO373: Next Generation Sequencing for Evolutionary Functional Genomics, University of Zurich, Switzerland (Role: course management, co-instructor, and examiner; No. of participants = 15)
 1. May 2022.
 BIO334: Practical Bioinformatics, University of Zurich, Switzerland (Role: co-instructor; No. of participants = ca. 25)
 1. April 2019–May 2019.
 External Lecturer of Basic Genetics, Faculty of Agriculture, Ryukoku University, Japan (Role: 90-min. lectures × five times for a liberal art course in Japanese; No. of participants = ca. 50)
 1. July 2018–August 2018.
 International Biology Undergraduate Summer School (BUSS) 2018, University of Zurich, Switzerland (Role: supervision of undergraduate student’s fieldwork and presentation; No. of participants = 1)